josinSbazin/UniMvp/README.md

 # UniMvp
-Micro libraty for implementation MVP pattern in Unity
+Micro library for implementation MVP pattern in Unity